nealxm/mcsr-regex/README.md

 # mcsr regex
 ###### compiled and developed by **neal#0001**
-#### multiple sets of regex patterns to answer some of the most commonly asked questions in mcsr twitch chat's,
+#### multiple sets of regex patterns to answer some of the most commonly asked questions in mcsr twitch chats,
 hopefully some of these can help you in your chat or a chat you moderate.

 here is a list of all the sets i have worked on: